 \subsection{Integration in single-digit nanofluidic systems}

-Building upon this extensive spatial, temporal and spectral characterization of liquid-activated defects in pristine hBN, we then took advantage of layered van der Waals heterostructures to probe solid-liquid interfaces in molecular confinement.
-As sketched in Fig. 5a, we fabricated heterostructures comprising 3 crystals: bottom, spacer and top.
-The top crystal was chosen to be muscovite mica for its transparency and lack of fluorescent properties, and the bottom crystal was pristine hBN with native defects to be activated by the liquid.
-The middle layer, composed of few-layer graphene patterned by electron beam lithography, effectively acted as a spacer defining a slit between the hBN and mica sheets, whose height is set by the number of $\sim 3.4$ Å-thick graphene layers\cite{radha2016molecular}.
-Fabrication details are provided in Methods and in Fig. S7.
+Building upon the characterization of the emission in bulk liquids, we probed hBN-liquid interfaces in molecular confinement in two-dimensional nanoslits.
+As sketched in Figure 5a, the nanoslits are obtained by van der Waals assembly of heterostructures comprising 3 crystals: bottom, spacer and top.
+The top crystal was chosen to be muscovite mica for its transparency and lack of fluorescent properties, and the bottom crystal was pristine hBN to be activated by the liquid.
+The middle crystal, composed of few-layer graphene patterned by electron beam lithography acted as a spacer, defining a slit-shaped channel between the hBN and mica crystals, whose height was set by the number of 3.4 Å-thick graphene layers\cite{radha2016molecular} (details in Methods and in Supplementary Fig. 15).

-An optical micrograph of a device with $h=2.4$ nm is provided in Fig. 5c.
-The bottom green region corresponds to the full heterostructure with nanoslits, and the top region corresponds to the open hBN flake masked by graphene spacers but without encapsulation by the mica.
-We first verified that covering the pristine hBN crystal with a patterned few-layer graphene crystal masks liquid-activated defects, as was observed for other types of hBN defects.\cite{xu2020charge,stewart2021quantum} As shown in Fig. S8, emitters on bare hBN are randomly distributed, but the graphene mask allows for the precise positioning of emitters on the basal plane of hBN in liquid.
+An optical micrograph of a device with $h=2.4$ nm is provided in Figure 5c.
+The bottom blue region corresponds to the full heterostructure with nanoslits, and the top purple region corresponds to the open hBN crystal masked by graphene spacers but without encapsulation by the mica.
+We verified that covering the pristine hBN crystal with a patterned few-layer graphene crystal masks liquid-activated emitters, as was observed for other types of hBN emitters\cite{xu2020charge,stewart2021quantum}.
+On bare hBN, emitters are randomly distributed (Supplementary Fig. 16), but the graphene mask allows for their precise positioning on the basal plane of hBN in liquid.